 Before Graduating Students Must

-- Present a senior project and review your portfolio with representatives from the appropriate faculty.
-You must pass the senior project and portfolio review with a satisfactory rating.
+- Present a senior project and review their portfolio with representatives from the appropriate faculty.
+They must pass the senior project and portfolio review with a satisfactory rating.

 - Complete requirements for the baccalaureate degree, as determined by faculty.